 Emotional or psychological issues can trigger erectile dysfunction

 Men's sexual dysfunction is frequently caused by stress, depression, or other emotional disorders.
 Rather than being located in the groin area, men's most significant sex organ is located on the shoulders.
 A patient's mental or emotional health will be considered by doctors when determining whether or not their erectile dysfunction is due to a medical condition like diabetes or high blood pressure.
-Ayurvedic sexologist in Delhi work with patients and their partners to address probable psychosocial causes of ED to restore an average level of sexual functioning in a safe, instructive, and confidential atmosphere.
+Ayurvedic sexologist in India work with patients and their partners to address probable psychosocial causes of ED to restore an average level of sexual functioning in a safe, instructive, and confidential atmosphere.